 DACA Protection Young Undocumented Folks becoming protected by the Supreme Court was a big win for undocumented young people.
 The threat was clear: the deportation of nearly 700,000 undocumented workers and students.
 This peril is no longer as threatening.

-In the short term, this has protected countless young lives from being deported.
+In the short term, DACA Protection Young Undocumented Folks has protected countless young lives from being deported.
 But in the long term, much in the way of work still needs to be done.
-For instance, this ruling does not stop the Trump administration from being able to decide to, again, to dismantle DACA in the long run.
+For instance, this ruling does not stop the Trump administration from being able to decide to dismantle DACA in the long run.

-Experts say that such a dismantlement cannot be done before November, but if Trump is reelected that is plenty of time to make another attempt at dismantling DACA.
+Experts say that such a dismantlement cannot be done before November, but if Trump is reelected, that is plenty of time to make another attempt at dismantling DACA.

-Likewise, when Trump rolled back DACA, many undocumented individuals could not apply for protection, and are still vulnerable to deportation.
+Likewise, when Trump rolled back DACA, many undocumented individuals could not apply for protection and are still vulnerable to deportation.